Azure/azure-powershell/src/readme.md

 - Validate that help can be generated using the generate-help.ps1 script
 - List remaining necessary API customizations for the module (in the bug)

+## Customization
+The Compute module shows a simple PowerShell customization

 ## Special instructions for particular RPs
 ### AppService
 - There is currently a [profile failure](https://github.com/Azure/autorest.powershell/issues/192) - try generating with only the latest profile